Successful seeding starts with good seed quality

 The soil should be worked on till a depth of at least 30 cm.

 Seedbeds can be covered with straw (to protect against rain!!), have natural shade from existing trees or remain uncovered.
 Jatropha seedlings love sunlight, provided there is enough water.
 The more light, the stronger the seedlings.

 These seedlings could be transplanted in poly bags after 2-3 weeks or later on (6-10 weeks) directly into the field.

 c.
-Direct seeding in polybags.
+Seeding in polybags.
 (Pictures D1 Malaysia) is an excellent way to produce good Jatropha seedlings.
 However, it is more expensive than the methods shown in a and b, because of polybags, extra soil and transport costs to the planting area.

 Seeding in polybags should therefore be located as close as possible to the planting area.!

 Special attention has to be paid to the soil mixture.
 Soil in the bags should be light and good draining.
 To many nutrients is not necessary and in fact will negatively influence germination.
 Different local mixtures can be used to fill the bags.
 Cocopeat turns out to be an excellent rooting medium, but might be to expensive.
 Mixtures of soil and sand and compost (1-1-1) are doing quit well.
 Make sure water and soil do not content to much salts.
 Farm yard manure can be very salty.
 Do a small trial with different mixes from local available material before you start a big nursery.
 The trial takes you only 4 weeks.
 Materials that can be used: sand, soil, compost, rice husk, peat, coco-peat, charcoal, saw dust.

 Poly bags should not be to big.
 Volume of about 3/4 ltr is enough to allow the roots to develop a root ball.
 Smaller bags will cause poor root systems.
 Bigger bags will cause problems at transplanting, because the root ball will break.